deno-mage/app/README.md

 ## Middleware

 APIs are composed of stacked middleware.
-A simple middlware looks like this:
+A simple middleware looks like this:

 ```tsx
 app.get("/", async (context, next) => {